Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 ・Survey Method: Online survey

-※4: Definition of middle-income earners: Conditions set for each country based on national average income levels (e.g., OECD statistics) and social class classification (SEC).
+※2: Definition of middle-income class: Criteria set per country based on national average income (e.g., OECD statistics) and social class classification (SEC).

-※5: Samples were collected with equal allocation by gender and age group for each country/region, then weighted to match the population composition.
+※3: Samples were collected with equal allocation by gender and age group across all countries/regions, then weighted to match the population composition.

 Was this article helpful?